Bandra Kurla Complex: Concert venues

 In order to provide space in terms of open grounds for arranging various exhibitions, events etc., open plots have been made available on rent.
 These open plots collectively known as 'MMRDA Grounds' host most of the city's Trade Exhibitions, Music Concerts, Award Nights and Religious and Political Rallies.
 International Artists that have performed at the MMRDA grounds include Akon, 50 Cent, Beyoncé, Guns N' Roses, INXS, Iron Maiden, Michael Learns to Rock, Pitbull, Roger Waters, Bryan Adams, Scorpions, Mark Knopfler and Shakira.

 BKC hosted Vodafone Speed Fest, an F1 Street Race featuring Lewis Hamilton on 16 September 2012.

 The Global Citizen Festival was hosted at the MMRDA Grounds on 19 November 2016, headlined by Coldplay and Demi Lovato.
 The lineup also included Aamir Khan, Jay-Z and A.R.
 Rahman, among others.

 Development till date and in future

 A number of offices and residential buildings and three schools have been constructed and occupied.
 Construction of other buildings is in an advanced stage of completion.
 Most of the infrastructure services work including water supply, sewerage, telephone, gas, storm water, and electricity is completed.
 CNG and Petrol Pump outlet are operational.
 Mahim Nature Park is development in ‘H’ block of the complex.

-Currently MMRDA has invited bids for allotment of 5 commercial plots, 3 residential plots and 2 plots for hotel purpose.